AndresVivass/Weekopdracht-2/README.txt

 =======================
 ./opdr2.sh ~/Pictures Month         # copies and moves photo's to newly created Month directory ./opdr2.sh ~/Pictures Week          # copies and moves photo's to newly created Week directory

+# textInterface.sh    is extra and not included in the final assignment.